A stochastic optimization algorithm for revenue maximization in a service system with balking customers

 play a central role in the algorithm for learning the optimal price $p^*$.

 \begin{example}\textit{(Continued) } An explicit formula for $\nabla_p F^{-1}_p\left(\zeta; w\right)$ is given by with $F_p(w;w)$ as in \eqref{eqn:F_p(w;w)}. $\blacklozenge$ \end{example}

-We now introduce two assumptions concerning the gradient of the interarrival time with respect to the initial workload, which will be crucial to our analysis.
+We now introduce two assumptions concerning the {sensitivity} of the interarrival time {to changes in} the initial workload, which will be crucial to our analysis.
 Broadly speaking, these assumptions require that the sample paths generated by the recursive equations above exhibit uniformly bounded gradients with respect to the price.
 We subsequently verify that these conditions are satisfied in the setting presented in Example~\ref{example: Psi and H}.

 \begin{ass} There exists a random variable $\Xi[\zeta]$ such that we have (i)~$\gamma_m := \exptn\big[(\Xi[\zeta])^m\big] < 1$ for all $m \geq 1$, and (ii)~almost surely,

 \end{ass}